jehoiakimkingne/Prediction-Of-Nokia-Stock-Price/README.md

     ii- Data Preparation and Feature Scaling

-        - More details are available in the code
+        - More details are available inside the code

     iii- Cross Validation and Training of the model